iotbusters/assistant.net/README.md

 ### assistant.net.core

-It's some basic abstractions and implementations which are commonly used across the solution.
+Basic abstractions and implementations which are commonly used across the solution.
 E.g. a system clock, an system lifetime management and improved overrides of .net extensions.

 ```csharp